plone/training/docs/react/state.md

 ## Store Questions And Answers In The State

-To manipulate the FAQ later on we will move all the data to the state of the component.
+To manipulate the FAQ, we will move all the data to the state of the component.
 The state of the component is the local state of that specific component.
-When the state changes the component re-rendered itself once again. we can initialize the state in our functional component body using `useState` hook.
+When the state changes, the component re-renders itself.
+We can initialize the state in our functional component body using the `useState` hook.

 ```{code-block} jsx
 :emphasize-lines: 6-15,19-21